AmirHaytham/youtube_playlist_downloader/README.md

 - [x] Integrate `yt-dlp` for high-quality video downloads
 - [x] Integrate `ffmpeg` to merge audio and video files
 - [x] Add a progress bar to show download status
+- [x] Add functionality to download all videos from a channel
 - [ ] Create a setup script for easier installation
 - [ ] Add error handling for unsupported formats or unavailable videos